sleepymalc/ParkingLot/README.md

 1. Your initial position is at a random teleport.
 2. If more than three vehicles are parked successfully, you lose.
-3. If your rocket bumps into another vehicle, it will collapse and you lose.
+3. If your rocket bumps into another vehicle, it will collapse, and you lose.
 4. You can only leave less than three vehicles parked successfully, or you lose.

 ### Control